kishore82/Kafka_Performance_Testing/README.md

       --topic TOPIC          Produces or consumes to this topic.
       --print-metrics        Print  out  metrics  at  the   end  of  the  test.
                              (default: false)
+      --throughput THROUGHPUT
+                             Set this to -1 to disable throttling.
       --client.config CLIENT-CONFIG-FILE
                              Client  config  properties  file  containing  both
                              ssl, producer and consumer properties.